What to do during an Evacuation

 - CLICK HERE for an evacuation map for the CSUF-Irvine Campus.

-- CLICK HERE for an evacuation map for the ASC Building at College Park West.
+- CLICK HERE for an evacuation map for Titan Hall - ASC Building.

 Please note for Main Campus...
 DO NOT evacuate into the Quad area.
 Look at the Evacuation Map for your evacuation area.
 AND, note the slight change in evacuation areas during construction for the TSU.